Tuesday, July 5 to Sunday, July 31 (4 weeks)

-This is the fifth year of running the University of Toronto’s Greece Summer Abroad program and the first time it will be held virtually.
-The course aims to provide students with a deep understanding of contemporary Greece where 2021 is celebrated as it marks the 200th anniversary of the outbreak of the country’s Independence War against the Ottoman rule.
-Aspects of the Hellenic culture, people, language, food and traditions will be examined.
+This course aims to provide students with a deep understanding of contemporary Greece and will benefit students interested in learning about the continuing Greek contributions to world civilization.
+Aspects of the Hellenic culture, people, language, food, and traditions will be examined.
 The course is taught in English and there are no Greek language requirements.

 About Athens, Greece!

 Despite its rapid and ongoing transformation, Athens remains a city made of small and intimate neighbourhoods, each with its own personality and charm.
 You can find hip bars, small venues for live music and lots of theatre to enjoy.
-There are also many art galleries and cinemas to visit, as well as beaches, sports venues and concert halls.
-In every neighbourhood there are a number of great restaurants and cafés, as well as weekly open-air fresh food markets.
+There are also many art galleries and cinemas to visit, as well as beaches, sports venues, and concert halls.
+In every neighbourhood there are several great restaurants and cafés, as well as weekly open-air fresh food markets.

 - Welcome dinner